GadgetAngel/Other_Printer_Mods/VORON_Printers/VORON_Legacy/Sherpa_Mini+Magnetic_Probe_X_Carriage/README.md

 ![picture](Images/5.PNG)

 ## What is it?
 This toolhead allows mounting for a lightweight and powerfull Sherpa Mini extruder.
 It comes with support for a magprobe instead of the inductive probe.
 This allows for better packaging and the nozzle to be closer to the rods then the original toolhead.
 The weight has been reduced too.
 A bigger rear exhaust has also been realized for the hotend cooling fan.
 All toolheads such as the Dragon/Mosquito/V6 are supported.
 Additionally the toolhead has a build in cable clamp for the umbilical inspired by discord user Edwardyeeks.
+This new probe is completely solderless and has many benefits such as actually probing the surface of the buildplate and great repeatability.

 ![picture](Images/6.PNG)
 ![picture](Images/7.PNG)